 As the head of Osborne Group’s institutional relations, Carla Terry Osborne leads initiatives to foster pride of belonging among the company’s 330-plus shareholders, including Osborne’s broad calendar of events to commemorate its 250th anniversary in 2022.
-Here she shares what motivated her to join the family business and how separating management and ownership need not be an obstacle to shareholder engagement.

 I joined Grupo Osborne in 2016 as head of corporate public relations and communication for the Osborne Foundation.
 Before that, I studied architecture and design, following in the footsteps of my mother and other family members, many of whom are renowned architects and artists.